 Making any ICANN Board decision relating to reviews of IANA functions, including the triggering of any PTI separation process.

-Include the engagement and enforcement processes in the Fundamental Bylaws.
+Include the engagement, escalation and enforcement processes in the Fundamental Bylaws.
 Note: The escalation processes for each Community Power are outlined in Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers.

 Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”